 How to write a 30-60-90 day onboarding plan?

-A 30-60-90 day onboarding plan outlines the goals and objectives you intend to accomplish during your first three months at a new job.
-Your plan should be tailored to the specific position and company culture, with an emphasis on how you can add value quickly.
+A 30-60-90 day onboarding plan outlines the goals and key objectives you intend to accomplish during your first three months at a new job.
+Your plan should be tailored to the new position and company culture, with an emphasis on how you can add value quickly.

 To write such a plan, start by (1) researching the organization and job role and then (2) listing specific goals you want to achieve in each of the three phases.
 (3) Identify necessary objectives, resources, and timeline estimates, and (4) build in a regular review process to ensure you are meeting expectations.